suobset/skushagra/docs/finechive/saberstat.md

 Obviously, today's data is not the end-goal; this would need more real-world testing as we keep going.
 However, it is an excellent start, given we have 3 pairs of datasets and 1 independent dataset.

 The current iteration of SensorLogger has the ability to make HTTP POST requests, which makes for an ideal open system.
-We will be using SensorLogger in client devices until the Math has been worked out, then pivot to creating a standalone libre app that can be executed oon the exact codebase.
+We will be using SensorLogger in client devices until the Math has been worked out, then pivot to creating a standalone libre app that can be executed on the exact codebase.
 SensorLogger is OSS as well, and can be easily replicated and tweaked for our purposes.

 We are also creating a web-based frontend, with a script that reads the JSON data and charts it out.
 Here is a very early iteration, which will most definitely not work as of now: